 - Bring chili to a low boil.
-Once boiling, reduce heat and cook over medium heat for 1-2 hours on low-medium heat, stirring occasionally.
+Once boiling, reduce heat and cook over medium heat for 20-30 minutes on low-medium heat, stirring occasionally.
 You can simmer this on the stove for up to 2 hours.

 - Five minutes before serving, add in frozen corn and stir until warmed.
 Serve over rice or cauliflower rice.